anshuopinion/HTML-CSS-JAVASCRIPT-10-PRACTICE-PROJECTS/readme.md

-# HTML CSS JAVASCRIPT 10 PRACTICE PROJECTS
+# HTML CSS JAVASCRIPT 10 PRACTICE PROJECTS - Music App - Drawer & DropDown

 ## Projects that we are going to build in this complete practice course